PowerOlive/ops-panel/README.md

 - Server-side logic goes in `src/clj/ops_panel`.
 To see the effect of server-side changes, save the relevant `.clj` files and reload the page,

-- Changes to Clojurescript and to static assets (which put in `/html`) should be shown on save; no page reload necessary.
+- Client-side logic is in `src/cljs/ops_panel`.
+Static assets are in `/html`.
+Changes in both should be shown on save; no page reload necessary.

-If you're interested in this kind of stuff, [this tutorial](https://github.com/magomimmo/modern-cljs/blob/master/doc/second-edition/tutorial-01.md) is a more leisurely introduction to boot and related tools.
+If you're interested in dev tooling setup, [this tutorial](https://github.com/magomimmo/modern-cljs/blob/master/doc/second-edition/tutorial-01.md) is a more leisurely introduction to boot and related tools.